RichardHightower/slumberdb/README.md

 Slumber DB - Key Value Store for JSON / REST
 =========

-The JSON database for REST and Websocket storage.
+The JSON/Java database for REST and Websocket storage.

-This is an effort to write key / value stores for JSR-107 RI and one for HazelCast MapStore.

-The goals are simple.
-Write a MySQL, LevelDB, LMDB, and RocksDB key / value store for Java serialization and JSON for HazelCast MapStore and JSR-107 RI Cache Stores.

-The MySQL version, for example, will use Boon JSON serialization and kryo.

-Boon is the fastest JSON serialization.
+Boon is the fastest JSON serialization for the JVM.
-Kryo is the fastest Java serialization.
+Kryo is the fastest Java serialization for the JVM.

-The plan is to use **leveldbjni** for the leveldb implementation, and later Vertx for server and replication support.

-Goals
+This project marries Boon/Kyro with LevelDB, MySQL, RocksDB, and LMDB to provide simple key/value storage.

+The focus is not on data grid usage, but just as a data safe reliable key/value store for Java.

+Features
 =========

 Provide a simple key/value store.

-Allow store by key.
+* Store by key.
-Read by key.
+* Read by key.
-Store many key/value pairs.
+* Store many key/value pairs.
-Read many key/value pairs.
+* Read many key/value pairs.
-Delete a key.
+* Delete a key.
-Delete a batch of keys.
+* Delete a batch of keys.
-Search by key.
+* Search by key.
-Batch update operations for JSON and Java objects (not implemented yet).

-We have an implementation in LevelDB for Strings, JSON and binary.
+We have an implementation in LevelDB and MySQL for Strings, JSON, serialized Java and binary.